Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

 - ESP8266 microcontroller
 - Relay module (for gate control)
 - Buck Converter (Optional if you want to use another source of power)
-- Logic level converter (5V to 3.3V signal conversion on status pin)
+- 10K Resistor and 40k Resistor (5V to 1V signal conversion on A0 pin)

 ## Wiring